- ICH GCP

 Lymphocyte Depletion and Change in Lymphocyte Functionality

-A Pilot Randomized Study of Lymphocyte Depletion & Change in Lymphocyte Functionality During Lung Stereotactic Body Radiation (SBRT) Therapy Treatment by Selectively Reducing Irradiation of Circulating Blood Compared to Standard of Care Control Group
+A Pilot Randomized Study of Lymphocyte Depletion & Change in Lymphocyte Functionality During Lung Stereotactic Body Radiation (SBRT) Therapy Treatment by Selectively Reducing Irradiation of Immune Rich Organs Compared to Standard of Care Control Group

-Lymphocytes are a type of white blood cell (WBC) found in the participant's blood.
-During radiation treatment, moving blood is exposed to radiation.
+Lymphocytes are a type of white blood cell (WBC) responsible for adaptive immunity.
+Thoracic tumors are adjacent to many blood/immune rich organs including the great vessels, heart, thoracic-spine, and lymph-node-stations.
+During radiation treatment the impact to lymphocytes can be significant.
 This may cause a decrease in the amount of lymphocytes.
-A researcher at UVA has created a system to predict and reduce the immune cell reduction following lung SBRT treatments beyond standard of care tx in lymphocytes in patients with Non-Small Cell Lung Cancer (NSCLC).
-The predicted decrease of lymphocytes will be compared to the actual decrease in lymphocytes found in blood.
+A researcher at UVA has created a system to predict and reduce the immune cell reduction following lung SBRT treatments beyond standard of care.
+The predicted decrease in lymphocytes will be compared to the actual decrease in lymphocytes found in peripheral blood.

 Researchers have found a way to give radiation that they think will result in a smaller decrease in lymphocytes after radiation.
 There will be two groups in this study, about half of the participants will have their radiation designed to decrease radiation to organs with a lot of blood and the other half will receive standard radiation therapy.